data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 </div>

 - Exploratory analysis is what you do to understand the data, finding patterns, outliers, relationships and so on.
-- Explanatory analysis is communicating the key insights of the analysis to decision-makers, stakeholders, etc.<br><br>
+- Explanatory analysis is communicating the key insights of the analysis to decision-makers, stakeholders, etc.

 ## Choose an effective visual

 ### **Simple Text**

-Simple text is used for communicating for numbers by making the numbers as prominent as possible and a few supporting words to clearly make your point.<br>
+Simple text is used for communicating for numbers by making the numbers as prominent as possible and a few supporting words to clearly make your point.

 <div style="textAlign:center;height:25%;width:25%">